-Excavations are often constructed adjacent to other buildings.
-To protect these existing buildings,
+Excavations are often constructed adjacent to other buildings. protect these existing buildings,

-^{} Corresponding author: Afakher@ut.ac.ir
+\ Corresponding author: Afakher@ut.ac.ir

-1 PhD student, School of Civil Engineering, Faculty of Engineering, University of Tehran, Iran performance-based design is an approved approach for the design of excavations [5].
+PhD student, School of Civil Engineering, Faculty of Engineering, University of Tehran, Iran performance-based design is an approved approach for the design of excavations [5].
 Performance-based design considers different performance criteria and assesses design parameters to satisfy them over the service life of the excavation [6].
 A comprehensive understanding of the characteristics of the wall and ground deformation is important to performance-based design.
 The excavation is governed by complex factors, such as ground condition, type of retaining structure, stiffness of supports and building conditions [5].
 Performance-based design satisfies multiple performance targets in the best possible way.
-This approach takes advantage of improvements in the performance method and the computational tools used analysis [6].
-Compared with for conventional specification-based designs, performance-based design is a more general approach in which the design criteria are expressed in terms of performance requirements when the structure is subjected to different loads [7].
+This approach takes advantage of improvements in the performance method and the computational tools used conventional analysis Compared with [6].

+Associate Professor, School of Civil Engineering, Faculty of Engineering, University of Tehran, Iran specification-based designs, performance-based design is a more general approach in which the design criteria are expressed in terms of performance requirements when the structure is subjected to different loads [7].